Chainsaw Man – Feminists cancel the anime and otakus go crazy

 “Denji is the worst person a woman could have, that's why he can't get anyone.”

-“The Makima scene demonstrated how much of a scumbag Denji is.”
+“Makima’s scene demonstrated how much of a jerk Denji is.”

-“It’s incredible how the work does everything to make eroticism happen, simply disgusting.”
+“It's incredible how the work does everything to create eroticism, it's simply disgusting.”

 “I don't doubt that by the end the protagonist will have sex with someone.”